 Risk Code & Title Adults Corp - 2 ADULTS - Safeguarding incident Current Risk Matrix Description We have the embargo policy for providers and working as a whole system to identify and mitigate against risks in accordance with safeguarding procedures.
-Impact Potential Effect of risk Harm to an individual.
+Tikelihood Tikelihood Impact Potential Effect of risk Harm to an individual.
 Damage to the Council's reputation.
 Backlog of cases currently held by the Adult Protection Un the Council.
-Adults at risk could be placed at further risk of harm without addressed.
-Failure to follow the N & W and York City Safeguarding Proceeding with the Care Act 2014 and the 'Making Safeginitiative.
-Safeguarding Procedures being applied incorrectly and wit consideration for MSP Information will not be disseminated to the operational work changes in practice and improve service delivery.
-If performance data is not appropriately collected, analyst that 1.
+Adults at risk could be placed at further risk of harm witho addressed.
+Failure to follow the N & W and York City Safeguarding Pro compliance with the Care Act 2014 and the 'Making Safeg initiative.
+Safeguarding Procedures being applied incorrectly and wit consideration for MSP Information will not be disseminated to the operational wo changes in practice and improve service delivery.
+If performance data is not appropriately collected, analys that 1.
 The incorrect data collected will not allow for appropriat 2.
 There is a risk that the data collected will lack integrity.
 3. The service will be unable to deploy resources to those specific support.
-4. Appropriate data collection will ensure a robust analysis towards its goals and delivering outcomes for service user out the backlog of cases being ocedures will result in non- uarding Personal' (MSP) hout front-line operational orkforce in order to effect ed and reported there is a risk the analyses to be made. areas identified as needing of how the service is working Internal Controls Safeguarding Adults Procedures in place which are currently being updated in line with the Care Act 2014 and to embed the provision of Making Safeguarding Personal (MSP).
+4. Appropriate data collection will ensure a robust analysis towards its goals and delivering outcomes for service user but the backlog of cases being bocedures will result in non- uarding Personal' (MSP) shout front-line operational brkforce in order to effect ed and reported there is a risk te analyses to be made. areas identified as needing s of how the service is working Internal Controls Safeguarding Adults Procedures in place which are currently being updated in line with the Care Act 2014 and to embed the provision of Making Safeguarding Personal (MSP).
 Senior management representation on Safeguarding Adults Board.
 Strong cooperation with the Commissioning arm of the Council and the Clinical Commissioning Group (CCG), and with the Care Quality Commission (CQC).
 Regular meetings are scheduled each month throughout the year.
 Reporting to Council Members via the Overview and Scrutiny Committee.
 Regular meetings, discussions and supervision between the Adult Protection Team Manager and staff members of the Adult Protection Unit to ensure that staff understand how to address the current backlog of cases and the seriousness of failing to do so.
 Safeguarding Adults Board now managed by CXO - as part of joint support for Childrens and Adults Safeguarding Boards Work underway on delivering the training plan for 2019/20.
-Actions/controls under development On-going monitoring of all reported incidents by the Adult The North and West and York City Safeguarding Adults Proportion of the Courant are currently being implemented both within the Courant Atraining programme is being delivered to ensure all staff receive a consistent level of training.
-Internally, the Safeguarding Adults process has been review approach to respond to Safeguarding Concerns has been approach to respond to Safeguarding Concerns has been approach to respond to Safeguarding Concerns has been approached to enable the disseminate information within their own agencies, across a review of current data collection and presentation of the Develop links with HM Coroner through face to face meeting Protocol for effective working between Safeguarding, Com Coroner.
-Further develop the links with the PREVENT initiative to accommodate the current data. excedures have been updated acil and Partner agencies.
-Facross all partner agencies exwed and a new streamlined out inplace.
-The SAB partner agencies to agencies and the public.
-Itata is to be improved through performance reports.
-The same stream is and the development of a missioning and the HM from the risk of adults being radicalised.
+Actions/controls under development On-going monitoring of all reported incidents by the Adult Safeguarding Team.
+The North and West and York City Safeguarding Adults Procedures have been updated and are currently being implemented both within the Council and Partner agencies.
+A training programme is being delivered to ensure all staff across all partner agencies receive a consistent level of training.
+Internally, the Safeguarding Adults process has been reviewed and a new streamlined approach to respond to Safeguarding Concerns has been put inplace.
+A Communication Strategy is to be developed to enable the SAB partner agencies to disseminate information within their own agencies, across agencies and the public.
+The collecting and collating of safeguarding performance data is to be improved through a review of current data collection and presentation of the performance reports.
+Develop links with HM Coroner through face to face meetings and the development of a Protocol for effective working between Safeguarding, Commissioning and the HM Coroner.
+Further develop the links with the PREVENT initiative to ac ddress the growing concerns from the risk of adults being radicalised.
 Ownership Managed By Bev Maybury